Edited by Sam Haselby

 Since 2003, Israel’s confidence has increased and the Golan is now covered in scores of settlements, while dozens of hotels offering settler-made wine from the Château Golan serve as weekend getaways for Israeli city elites.
 A ski resort has been built on Mount Hermon.
 Tourist websites refer to ‘Israel’s Golan Heights’, and all local maps show it as part of Israel.

 As for Banias, now emptied of residents, the site has been incorporated into one of Israel’s many ‘nature reserves’ on the Golan.
 Four walking trails have been neatly laid out in loops around the ancient city, its springs and its waterfalls.
 The souvenir shop sells T-shirts emblazoned with ‘Israeli Air Force’ and ‘Mossad’.
 Explanatory signs give the Israeli version of history.
 On the map, the basilica has become a synagogue, the Ottoman shaykh’s house has become ‘Corner Tower’, and the Syrian Officers’ Pool is simply ‘the Officers’ Pool’.
 The free leaflet that accompanies the entry ticket explains that Banias is now ‘a perfect place to understand the pagan world of the Land of Israel and Phoenicia’.
-More certainly, Banias is a great place to understand how some very modern disputes have reshaped an ancient city.Make a donation
+More certainly, Banias is a great place to understand how some very modern disputes have reshaped an ancient city.Support Aeon: make a one-off donation